Saturday – June 25, 2016

 With campuses in Downtown Milwaukee, Mequon, Oak Creek and West Allis, MATC is convenient to attend.
 Take your classes during the day, evenings, weekends or online to fit your schedule.

 Through MATC, you can start a new career or expand on your current skills.
-We offer 170 degree, diploma, certificate and apprentice programs, providing multiple paths to success.
+We offer 200 associate degree, technical diploma, certificate and apprentice programs, providing multiple paths to success.

 - Choose an occupational program that counts toward a bachelor's degree.